How do you start a CRON diet?

 and the features that you find most useful.

-CRON-o-Meter CRON-o-meter is a free, open-source, Java-based desktop program
+CRON-o-meter is a free, open-source, Java-based desktop program

 written to meet many of the requirements of persons on a CR diet.
 The program features pie charts showing

 the proportion of macronutrients (protein, fat, carbohydrate), and bar charts for the percentages and

 amounts of nutrients in the diet.
 The program runs on Windows, Linux, and Macintosh computers.